 The FAO Global Forest Resources Assessment (FRA) is a collation of forest data undertaken by the United Nations Food and Agriculture Organisation (FAO) at the global level every five years.

-At around 12% forest cover in 2010 (now estimated to be 13%, see Table 1.2), the UK is one of the least densely forested countries in Europe (Table 9.1, Figure 9.1).
-This compares with 37% for the EU as a whole and 31% worldwide.
+At around 13% forest cover in 2015, the UK is one of the least densely forested countries in Europe (Table 9.1, Figure 9.1).
+This compares with 38% for the EU as a whole and 31% worldwide.